Jason Wood (politician): Political career

 Wood joined the Liberal Party in 2000.
 He stood unsuccessfully in the Division of Holt for the Liberal Party at the 2001 federal election.
 From 2002 to 2003 he was the vice-president of the party's Boronia/Dandenong Ranges branch.

 Wood was elected to the House of Representatives at the 2004 federal election, retaining the Division of La Trobe for the Liberals following the retirement of Bob Charles.
 From December 2004 he served on the House of Representatives Standing Committee on Environment and Heritage as well as the Joint Statutory Committee for the Australian Crime Commission.

-In a speech he made in parliament in 2009, Wood said he had often campaigned on environmental issues, had formerly supported an emissions trading scheme, and had been a member of Greenpeace for longer than he had been a member of the Liberal Party.
+Wood was a shadow parliamentary secretary under opposition leaders Malcolm Turnbull and Tony Abbott from 2008 to 2010.
 He was defeated by Australian Labor Party candidate Laura Smyth at the 2010 election, but regained La Trobe at the 2013 election.

 In 2013, he was appointed chair of the Joint Standing Committee on Migration.
-During the 2016–2019 parliamentary term, Wood campaigned on law and order issues, particularly in relation to African youth gangs.
+During the 2016–2019 parliamentary term, Wood campaigned on law and order issues, particularly in relation to "African gangs", which made up one percent of reported crimes at the time.
+He later said he had "no regrets" about the campaign and rejected claims that the Liberals campaign had racist undertones.

-After winning re-election in 2019, Wood was appointed as Assistant Minister for Customs, Community Safety and Multicultural Affairs in the Morrison Government and held this position until May 2022, following the appointment of the Albanese ministry.
+After winning re-election in 2019, Wood was appointed as Assistant Minister for Customs, Community Safety and Multicultural Affairs in the Morrison government.
+He held this position until that government’s defeat in May 2022.